eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-Identity certificate that will be used for identifying all participants in the OSPL instance.<br>The content is URI to a X509 certificate signed by the IdentityCA in PEM format containing the signed public key.
+An identity certificate will identify all participants in the OSPL instance.<br>The content is URI to an X509 certificate signed by the IdentityCA in PEM format containing the signed public key.

 Supported URI schemes: file, data